-Use the onbar -r -p and onbar -r -l commands to skip log salvage.
+Use the onbar -r -p and then onbar -r -l commands to skip log salvage.

-If you set the LTAPEDEV configuration parameter to /dev/null on UNIXM or to NUL on WindowsM, the logical logs are not salvaged in any ON-Bar restore (onbar -r or onbar -r -w, for example).
+If you set the LOG_BACKUP_MODE configuration parameter to NONE, the logical logs are not salvaged in any ON-Bar restore (onbar -r or onbar -r -w, for example).